 Additionally, landlords can seek financial compensation from tenants in small claims court (for amounts less than $5,000) or civil court (for amounts over $5,000).

 Mobile Homes Versus Permanent Housing

-While most landlord/tenant laws apply only to permanent housing, most states have specific landlord/tenant laws that apply to mobile homes.
-Generally these laws mirror each other in most respects except for when the mobile home is situated on land that’s not included in the rental agreement (such as in a mobile home park).
+While most landlord/tenant laws apply only to permanent housing, most states have specific landlord/tenant laws applicable to mobile homes.
+Generally, these laws mirror each other in most respects except when the mobile home is situated on land not included in the rental agreement (such as in a mobile home park).

 Commercial Versus Residential Properties

-Landlord/tenant laws are often divided into subsections based on the type of property in question, some states, however, have separate laws for the two types of property.
-Generally, residential tenants have more freedom pertaining to the property they’re renting than commercial ones.
+Landlord/tenant laws are often divided into subsections based on the type of property in question; some states have separate laws for the two types of property.
+Generally, residential tenants have more freedom about the property they’re renting than commercial ones.

 For information on evictions, contact an eviction service, call (800) 774-6922.
 Representatives are available Monday-Friday 8 am – 8 pm EST. If you found this article helpful, please consider donating.
 Thank you for following our blog, A space dedicated to bringing you news on breaking legal developments, interesting articles for law professionals, and educational material for all.
 We hope that you enjoy your time on our blog and revisit us!
 We also invite you to check out our Frequently Asked Questions About Process Servers.